Dominus-Draconis/Robotics-Help/Notebook-and-Interview/README.md

 Other tests might include testing if a lift is high enough including measurements or testing if it has enough power to lift game elements.

 Testing is also a key part in programming an autonomous.
-It will likely not work the first time and will go though many iterations before you get a consistently working autonomous and these iterations and changes can be recorded as testing in the notebook.
+It will likely not work the first time and will go through many iterations before you get a consistently working autonomous and these iterations and changes can be recorded as testing in the notebook.

-## Topic 6: Repeat design process
+## Topic 6 Repeat design process

 | Topic | Expert (4-5) | Proficient (2-3) | Emerging (0-1) |
 | ----- | ------------ | ---------------- | ---------------|